 Some limited progress has been made in the battle to combat Islamophobia with improved reporting of hate crimes, and some funding of organisations which aim to tackle this form of discrimination.
 However, there is a long road ahead.
 Government policy continues to conflate religion with extremism, casually linking it to British Muslims.
-This is dangerous for social cohesion and feeds into far-right ideologies that Muslims.
+This is dangerous for social cohesion and feeds into myths popularised by the far-right about Muslims.